 Trips sponsored by organizations or commercial groups must contact the permit office before applying for a Mt.
 Whitney permit, a special use permit may be needed.

-All permits are issued by phone or email.
-No walk up service at visitor center.
+Check-in 2-14 days before your trip to request the actual permit.
+For 2021 all permits are being issued by phone and email.
+No walk up service at visitor center at this time.

-Allow 2 days to process email request.
-Check in by phone to expedite.
+Allow 2 days to process email request or check in by phone to expedite for same day service.

 Permit Pickup Instructions

-Permit will be sent by email to print out before the trip.
+Print out your permit before the trip.
 The signed permit must be in the group leader’s possession during the trip and must be presented to rangers upon request.
 The group leader signing the permit is accepting responsibility to ensure everyone in their group will follow the rules and regulations on the rules and regulations on the permit.

 Be Bear Aware!